josdem/hugo/content/techtalk/clean_code.md

 * Boolean logic is hard enough to understand without having to see it in the context of an if or while statement.
 Extract functions that explain the intent of the conditional.

 ## Tips
+* Write simple code
+* DRY Don't repeat yourself
+* Avoid Overdesign
 * Don’t return null
 * Don’t pass null as parameter
-* Take care about quality on Junit test code
+* Take care about quality in testing code
 * Follow SRP (Single Responsibility Principle)
 * Maintain cohesion, when classes lose cohesion split them.
 * If you do something a certain way, do all similar things in the same way.